-Partner sex is a moment of communion, where desire, emotions and, in some cases feelings, are shared.
+Partner sex is a moment of intimacy, where desire, emotions and, in some cases feelings, are shared.
 But unfortunately, pleasure isn’t always shared.

 While many of us do not have difficulty reaching orgasm when we are masturbating, orgasms seem harder to come by during partner sex.
 Not everyone dares to talk about it, and that's where the discomfort sometimes settles: some end up simulating, out of concern for our partner’s ego.
 What triggers this is the belief that orgasming during partner sex should be easy and frequent, even though reality is quite different.
 When alone, orgasm might be easier to reach because there is less pressure to do so, and because women who masturbate know their body well.

 Shared pleasure is possible

 As common as it is for vulva-owners to find it harder to orgasm with a partner than alone, it doesn't mean you have to settle for an unsatisfying sex life with your partner.
 If you feel this is something you can relate to, here are a few tips to change things around.
 To improve your sexual experience with your partner, you just have to start by reflecting on the following:

 Knowing your body well is a real gateway to pleasure.
 Explore your body on your own, with no pressure to reach an orgasm, simply being curious.
 Many of us are familiar with the external areas of the clitoris.
 Nevertheless, it can’t hurt to repeat how important the clitoris is to female pleasure.
 Its glands is accessible externally and is highly sensitive to touch.
 The inner and outer labia of the vulva are also very sensitive.
 It is worth exploring how and where you like to be touched on the vulva.